Kripke–Platek set theory

 The Kripke–Platek set theory (KP), pronounced /ˈkrɪpki ˈplɑːtɛk/, is an axiomatic set theory developed by Saul Kripke and Richard Platek.

-The theory can be thought of as roughly the predicative part of ZFC and is considerably weaker than it.
+The theory can be thought of as roughly the predicative part of Zermelo–Fraenkel set theory (ZFC) and is considerably weaker than it.

 Axioms

 In its formulation, a Δ0 formula is one all of whose quantifiers are bounded.
 This means any quantification is the form $\forall u \in v$ or $\exist u \in v.$ (See the Lévy hierarchy.)